gyselroth/php-task-scheduler/README.md

 ```

 ### Listen for events
-You may bind to the scheduler and listen for any changes which occur asynchrounly.
+You may bind to the scheduler and listen for any changes which occur asynchronous.

 ```php
 $scheduler = new TaskScheduler\Scheduler($mongodb->mydb, $logger);